MPriess/crsmithdev.com/resources/posts/2013-08-25-a-refresh-of-crsmith-dev-com.markdown

 A brief description of what all these are:

-- `config.clj` contains global site configuration options
+- `config.clj` - global site configuration options.
-- **posts** contains the actual blog post files, in markdown or org-mode format.
+- `posts` - blog posts, in markdown or org-mode format.
-- **public** will have its directory contents copied to the root of the generated site, so this is where css, js directories should be placed.
+- `public` - public site resources and directories (`js`, `css`, etc.), to be copied to the root of the generated site.
-- **site** should contain templates (Hiccup, here) for fragments of non-blog-post pages of the site.
-In my case, this means some files named index.clj, about.clj, etc.
+- `site` - Hiccup templates for the content of non-blog-post pages.
-- **templates** should contain templates for rendering both posts and other pages in the site.
+- `templates` - Hiccup templates for all pages.

 All that's needed to build the site is this: